-Scripture Passage: 2 Samuel 11:1-5
+Scripture Passage: 2 Samuel 11

 Adrian Rogers explains, “Sin is a combination of undetected weakness, an unexpected opportunity, and an unprotected life.”

-- It was a sin of stubbornness.
-Despite the conviction he felt, David went one whole year without repenting.
+It was a sin of stubbornness.
+Despite the conviction he felt, David went a whole year without repenting.
 But God did not forget David’s sin, and He wouldn’t let David forget either.
 David’s sin weighted, wounded, and weakened him.
 David received words of rebuke, arrows of conviction, and hands of pressure from God.

 David was finally confronted by the prophet, Nathan, and was convicted and chastised.
 He had to pay the consequences for his sin.
 But God was faithful to forgive him; He is faithful to forgive us, too.